PeterWangIntel/crosswalk-website/Try-Crosswalk.md

 The Android APK will be generated as well like packaging local web apps.

-Install an APK for the embedded mode on an Android IA device ( you can install ABC-arm.apk on an Android ARM device as well):
+Install the generated APK for the embedded mode on an Android IA device (users can install ABC-arm.apk on an Android ARM device as well):

     host$ adb install -r ABC-x86.apk